abiek12/BackendAPI-Assessment/README.md

 - **User Registration**: Allows new users to create an account.
 - **User Login**: Enables users to log in to their account.
 - **Forgot Password**: Provides users with the ability to reset their password if they forget it.
-- **Reset Password**: Allows users to set a new password using a unique token sent to their email.
+- **Reset Password**: Allows users to set a new password using a unique token.
 - **Get User Info**: Retrieves the authenticated user's information.

 ## How to Use